 And for walking and cycling enthusiasts, work has already begun on what will eventually be one of the longest continuous bicycle-pedestrian pathways in the country, next to or near the SMART tracks.

-All this makes for the perfect way to explore central Sonoma County sans automobile.
-Here’s a quick look at what you can see and do at the various stops along the SMART train route in Sonoma County in order from north to south starting near the Charles M. Schulz Sonoma County Airport.
+Here's a quick look at what you can see and do at the various stops along the SMART train route in Sonoma County in order from north to south starting near the Charles M. Schulz Sonoma County Airport.

 1130 Airport Blvd., Santa Rosa

 For those flying into or out of the Charles M Schulz Sonoma County Airport, the Airport Boulevard train stop is slightly more than a mile east of the airport; transportation options between the train station and the airport include Sonoma County Transit buses, taxis, or ride sharing services.
-Attractions in the area include the Pacific Coast Aviation Museum (One Air Museum Way, Santa Rosa, 707-575-7900), just south of the airport, where you can learn about Sonoma County’s aviation heritage while exploring more than 35 historic aircraft.
+Attractions in the area include the Pacific Coast Air Museum (One Air Museum Way, Santa Rosa, 707-575-7900), just south of the airport, where you can learn about Sonoma County's aviation heritage while exploring more than 35 historic aircraft.
 Or if a delicious wine-and-food tasting appeals, you can either bicycle or grab a taxi or rideshare to Kendall-Jackson Wine Estate & Gardens (5007 Fulton Road, Fulton, 707-571-8100, about 1.5 miles from the train station), where in addition to sipping and nibbling, you can stroll through four acres of sprawling gardens.
 Local dining options range from the Sky Lounge Steakhouse & Sushi Bar (2200 Airport Blvd., #143, Santa Rosa, 707-542-9400), offering a fresh, organic menu for breakfast, lunch, or dinner inside the airport, to the locally owned restaurants and fast food chains in the Vineyards Plaza shopping center, just northeast of the train station.
 Nearby lodging includes the Hilton Garden Inn (417 Aviation Blvd., Santa Rosa, 707-545-0444).

 Santa Rosa North